 - Wearing the right gear.
 The injury rate for bicyclists has fluctuated across different age groups and demographics, but the importance of wearing a helmet has been thoroughly proven: 63% of fatal accidents in 2013 involved a cyclist without a helmet.
 Helmets significantly reduce any injury to a rider’s head or face.
 Many fatal events involve damage to these areas, so this is crucial.
 Reflectors and keeping your bike well-maintained are also important.

 - Understanding the law.
 A bike is considered a vehicle in Georgia.
 Get familiar with the laws involving riding with traffic and other cyclists, and what you need to do in the event of an accident.

 The Damages You Can Recover

-If you were injured in a bicycle accident, you can seek compensation with the help of a Georgia personal injury attorney.
+If you were injured in a bicycle accident, you can seek compensation with the help of Macon Bicycle Accidents Lawyers.
 Through this process, you may receive:

 - Compensation for medical expenses, including treatment, physical therapy, and any other costs related to your damages.

 - Payment for lost wages due to missed work.